Snapchat, TikTok, Instagram face pressure to stop illegal drug sales as overdose deaths soar

 “As long as people are dying, it’s not enough,” she said.

 Federal officials agree.
-This week, the U.S. Drug Enforcement Agency issued a warning about the increase of fake pills bought online that include the synthetic opioid fentanyl, which can be fatal in small doses.
-In an interview DEA Administrator Anne Milgram specifically called out Snapchat and TikTok, two apps that are popular with teenagers and young adults for not doing more to combat sales, and said that the agency was going to go to social media companies with specific demands.
+This week, the U.S. Drug Enforcement Administration issued a warning about the increase of fake pills bought online that include fentanyl, a synthetic opioid that can be fatal in small doses.
+In an interview, DEA Administrator Anne Milgram specifically called out Snapchat and TikTok, two apps that are popular with teenagers and young adults, for not doing more to combat sales, and said that the agency was going to go to social media companies with specific demands.

-But it’s not yet clear what those demands will be, or how they might help.
+But it’s not yet clear what those demands will be or how they might help.
 For years, illegal drug sales have been a scourge on Facebook, Snapchat, TikTok and other social media apps.
-Companies have repeatedly said they’re working to rid their sites of drug deals by hiring extra moderators, using artificial intelligence algorithms to root out illegal material and limiting searches for keywords related to drugs.
+Companies have repeatedly said they’re working to rid their sites of drug deals by hiring extra moderators, using artificial-intelligence algorithms to root out illegal material and limiting searches for keywords related to drugs.
 But prescription and other drugs can still easily be found for sale.

-More than 93,000 people died of drug overdoses in the U.S. last year, a surge of nearly 30 percent from the year before.
+More than 93,000 people died of drug overdoses in the United States last year, a surge of nearly 30 percent from the year before.

 The public health crisis is renewing calls from not just law enforcement groups but concerned parents and researchers for the social media companies to do more.
-They want the companies to be more transparent about what’s happening on their platforms, to share more data with each other to help catch drug dealers who jump between apps, and increase parental controls parents can keep tabs on what their kids are doing online.
+They want the companies to be more transparent about what’s happening on their platforms, to share more data with each other to help catch drug dealers who jump between apps and increase parental controls parents can keep tabs on what their kids are doing online.

 Marc Berkman, chief executive of the Organization for Social Media Safety, said the nonprofit ran an informal test and found they were able to connect with drug dealers on multiple social media sites in under three minutes.
 A March report from the Digital Citizens Alliance, a consumer watchdog group, and Coalition for a Safer Web showed how Facebook pages, Instagram accounts and YouTube videos were used to promote drugs, in some instances to thousands of followers or viewers.

 Facebook spokeswoman Avra Siegel said in a statement that the company doesn’t allow people to buy or sell drugs on its sites.
-It plans to join the nonprofit Partnership to End Addiction tomorrow to work on a series of public service announcements about opioid addiction, she said.
+It plans to join the nonprofit Partnership to End Addiction on Wednesday to work on a series of public service announcements about opioid addiction, she said.

-Snapchat spokeswoman Rachel Racusen said in an email that the company strictly prohibits drug-related activity and fights it, as well as supporting law enforcement in investigations.
+Snap spokeswoman Rachel Racusen said in an email that the company strictly prohibits drug-related activity and fights it, as well as supporting law enforcement in investigations.
 The company also promotes videos about the dangers of drugs to teens who use its app.

 TikTok spokeswoman Hilary McQuaide said in a statement it also removes accounts that promote illegal drug sales, using both technology and human reviewers to find and evaluate the violative material.
 TikTok blocks searches of some drug-related terms, instead directing users to its policies.
 It redirected a search term Monday after a Washington Post inquiry regarding drug-related content it surfaced.

 Some researchers acknowledge the difficulty of the problem.
-The sheer scale of information on the platforms is hard to police, and algorithms can only do so much.
-Drug dealers can use strange fonts or edit photos advertising drugs in ways that can trick image-recognition algorithms, creating an arms-race between drug sellers and the social media companies.
+The sheer scale of information on the platforms is hard to police, and algorithms can do only so much.
+Drug dealers can use strange fonts or edit photos advertising drugs in ways that can trick image-recognition algorithms, creating an arms race between drug sellers and the social media companies.

-“You see a lot more sophistication, a lot more aggressive moderation evasion,” said Tim Mackey, an associate professor at the University of California San Diego and who runs a research start-up that has helped companies including Snapchat detect illegal online activity.
+“You see a lot more sophistication, a lot more aggressive moderation evasion,” said Tim Mackey, an associate professor at the University of California at San Diego and who runs a research start-up that has helped companies including Snap detect illegal online activity.

-There’s more that the companies can do though, Mackey said, including investing more in training the artificial intelligence algorithms that search for and remove drug advertisements.
+There’s more that the companies can do though, Mackey said, including investing more in training the artificial-intelligence algorithms that search for and remove drug advertisements.
 The companies should also share information on accounts that try to sell drugs, he said.
 Social media companies have done that in the past to identify and take down terrorist accounts, but they’re often hesitant to do it in other areas because of privacy concerns.

 But many of the drug deals are taking place across platforms, Berkman said.
 For example, people may connect with drug dealers online on one site, then message with them on a second site and purchase pills on a third.